Sustainability Management

 UN Global Compact (UNGC)

 In January 2020, we became a signatory to the United Nations Global Compact (UNGC) and joined the Global Compact Network Japan, which comprises Japanese companies and organizations that are UNGC signatories.
 We have done so because we agree with the principle of solving global issues and achieving sustainable growth as a responsible corporate citizen.
-Moreover, through participating in subcommittees of the Global Compact Network Japan (on ESG, supply chains, environmental management, Kansai, reporting research, etc.), we gather information that we apply in our day-to-day activities.

 Moving forward, we will strengthen our efforts in keeping with the Ten Principles of the UNGC as we contribute to the realization of a sustainable society.